braze-inc/braze-docs/_docs/_api/objects_filters/recipient_object.md

 ## Recipient object deduping

-When making an API call with the Recipient Object, **if there exists a duplicated recipient targeting the same address (ie email, push), the user will be deduped**, meaning identical users will be removed, leaving one.
+When making an API call with the Recipient Object, **if there exists a duplicated recipient targeting the same address (i.e., email, push), the user will be deduped**, meaning identical users will be removed, leaving one.

 For example, if the same `external_user_id` is used, then only 1 message will be received.
 Consider making multiple API calls if you need a work-around for this behavior.